SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ## Overview

-The Solace Event Broker Software Operator supports:
+The Solace Event Broker Operator supports:
 - Installing a Solace Event Broker Software in non-HA or HA mode.
 - Adjusting the deployment to updated parameters (with limitations).
 - Upgrading to a new broker version.